top of page

 Team:

-Shaun Cockrill - Web Developer - Slick
+Shaun Cockrill - Web Developer

-Mia Campbell-Foulkes - Designer - Slick Design
+Mia Campbell-Foulkes - Visual Designer & UX/ UI Designer

 Situation